temporalio/documentation/docs/java/how-to-configure-tracing-in-java.md

 id: how-to-configure-tracing-in-java
 title: How to configure tracing in Java
 sidebar_label: Configure tracing
-description: Configure tracing
+description: To configure tracing in Java, register the `OpenTracingClientInterceptor()` interceptor.
 tags:
   - java
   - how-to
 ---

 To configure tracing in Java, register the `OpenTracingClientInterceptor()` interceptor.
-You can register the interceptors on both the Temporal Client side and on the Worker side.
+You can register the interceptors on both the Temporal Client side and the Worker side.

-The following code samples demonstrate the `OpenTracingClientInterceptor()` on the Temporal Client.
+The following code examples demonstrate the `OpenTracingClientInterceptor()` on the Temporal Client.

 ```java
 WorkflowClientOptions.newBuilder()